“We are doing this for our children,” is a statement that I often hear when I speak to people who are in the process of immigrating to Australia.

 There are also selective public schools.
 This means that they have a screening process on who they will allow into the school, as they may be focussing on science and arts.

-Many private/independent schools are faith-based, and you can choose amongst Catholic, Baptist, Anglican, to name a few.
+Many private/independent schools are faith-based, and you can choose from Catholic, Baptist, and Anglican, to name a few.

 Not all private schools subscribe to a specific religion, and many are secular as well.